PolarSPARC |

 The following would be a typical output:

-Let us now fetch the pre-built Docker Image for the latest version of CentOS from the Docker Hub registry and store it on the local host, execute the following command:
+Let us now fetch the pre-built Docker Image for the latest version of Alma Linux (the alternative for CentOS) from Docker Hub registry and store it on the local host by executing the following command in the terminal window:

 The following would be a typical output: